MESAHub/mesa/docs/source/installation.rst

    echo $PATH
    echo $MESA_DIR

--  What is the error message you recieved?
+-  What is the error message you received?
 In addition, please attach the full ``$MESA_DIR/build.log`` file.

 If the error message you received was ``./build_and_test FAILED`` also